kint-php/kint/writing-plugins.md

 ## Renderer plugins

-Renderers don't have a unified plugin system, it's implemented by the individual renderers at will.
+Renderers don't have a unified plugin system, it may be implemented differently per renderer.

 The one common factor is that parser plugins will attach strings to the `hints` array on values and representations which the renderer can use to decide what to do without having to re-parse the values.